backstage/backstage/.changeset/brown-cameras-marry.md

 '@backstage/cli': patch
 ---

-Allows the ability to override the inspect and add after the `=` so you can now change the i.p. and port of the inspect and inspectBrk by adding for example `--inspect=0.0.0.0:9229`
+Added the ability to specify the listen address for the `--inspect` and `--inspect-brk` command.
+You can now set the ip and port of the `inspect` and `inspectBrk` by adding for example `--inspect=0.0.0.0:9229`